yiisoft/db/docs/en/queries/create-command.md

 Returns a single row of data.
 The return value is an array representing the first row of the query result.
 An `null` is returned if the query results in nothing.

-For example, the following code fetches the first row from the `customer` table:
+For example, the following code fetches the first row from the `customer` table.

 ```php
 <?php